-3. Electrical Connections
+3. ELECTRICAL CONNECTIONS

-NOTE: A wiring diagram is included with each dryer and is affixed to the rear upper right guard panel of the dryer.
+NOTE: A wiring diagram is included with each dryer and is affixed to the rear, upper right hand corner of the dryer.
+(Refer to Section II, page 8.)

 The only electrical input connections to the dryer are the 3-phase (3ø) power leads (L1, L2, and L3), GROUND, and in the case of 4 wire service, the neutral.
-These electrical connections are made at the wire leads located in the electric service and relay box at the rear, upper left hand corner of the dryer.
+These electrical connections are made at the wire leads located in the electric service/relay box at the rear, upper left hand corner of the dryer.
 To gain access into this service box, the service cover must be removed.

-Providing local codes permit, power connections to the dryer can be made by the use of a flexible underwriters laboratory listed cord and pigtail (wire size must conform to rating of the dryer), or the dryer can be hard wired directly to the service breaker.
-In ALL cases, a strain relief must be used where the wires enter the dryer electrical service (relay) box.
+Providing local codes permit, power connections to the dryer can be made by the use of a flexible underwriters laboratory listed cord/pigtail (wire size must conform to rating of the dryer), or the dryer can be hard wired directly to the service breaker.
+In ALL cases, a strain relief must be used where the wire(s) enter the dryer electrical service (relay) box.

 a.
-Gas Models and Steam Models Dryers
+Gas Model and Steam Model Dryers

-These electrical connections are made at the terminal block located in the electric service/relay box at the rear, upper left hand corner of the dryer.
-To gain access into this service box, the service cover (upper back guard) must be removed.
+For gas model and steam model dryers, the electrical input connections are made at the wire leads located in the service/relay box at the rear, upper left hand corner of the dryer.